pkjagesia/eklavya2020-assignments/docs/assignment_3.md

 ```

 ## Submission Instructions
-* You must create a zip file, which should contain source files, executable program, files distance.txt, signal.txt and screenshot of the plots for distance and signal value.
+* You must create a zip file, which should contain source files, files distance.txt, signal.txt and screenshot of the plots for distance and signal value.

 ## Example
 ```bash